-When I first started believing in the Lord, I heard the pastor said, “When we believers are baptized in the name of the Lord, then we are reborn.
+When I first started believing in the Lord, I heard the pastor say, “When we believers are baptized in the name of the Lord, we are then reborn.
 So from that day, we will be different from our old self and formally become the Lord’s children.
-And eventually, we will enter into the kingdom of heaven.
+And we will be raptured into the kingdom of heaven when the Lord returns.
 Just as the says in the : ‘Truly, truly, I say to you, Except a man be born of water and of the Spirit, he cannot enter into the .
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
-Marvel not that I said to you, You must be born again’” (John 3:5-7).
+Marvel not that I said to you, You must be born again’ (John 3:5-7).”
 Hearing these words, I got extremely excited and was then baptized.
 Thereafter, I always followed the Lord’s words, and preached the Lord’s with full confidence.
-When I saw so many people accepted the gospel and was baptized, I felt so happy, believing that we were all reborn, and that in the future, we would definitely attain that which the Lord has promised and enter into the kingdom of heaven.
+When I saw that so many people accepted the gospel and were baptized, I felt so happy, believing that we were all reborn, and that in the future, we would definitely attain that which the Lord has promised and enter into the kingdom of heaven.

-With a twinkle of an eye, I have believed in the Lord for over 10 years.
-But somehow, now my original faith and love gradually lessened and I was increasingly unable to keep the Lord’s way.
+In the twinkling of an eye, I have believed in the Lord for over 10 years.
+But somehow, my original faith and love gradually lessened and I was increasingly unable to keep the Lord’s way.
 I began to covet wealth, became selfish, self-interested, and haggled over every penny.
 Even when interacting with my brothers and sisters, I also had no patience or tolerance for them and was unable to live in harmony with them.
-Moreover, I would always reveal my wildly self-important, arrogant disposition and put others down to raise myself up, and would even often lie and deceive God, deceive other people.
+Moreover, I would always reveal my arrogant disposition and put others down to raise myself up, and would even often lie and deceive God, deceive other people.
 Unknowingly, some questions came into my mind: With such a living out, have I truly been reborn?
 Why do I feel that my living out today is no different from that of unbelievers?
-Can I, who am full of sin, really enter into the kingdom of heaven?
+Can I, who often sin, really enter into the kingdom of heaven?

 Once, I left a message online to Sister Xiaodong, whom I got acquainted with on Facebook, and told her about my confusion.
 Before long, she replied: